KabouterBlog/kabouterblog.github.io/_notes/Over the Garden Wall Analysis Part 1.md

 feed: show
 date: 2024-02-03
 ---
-As mentioned in my previous post ([[Child's Play]]), I plan on re-watching/reading/playing some of the entries in my [[Appendix N]] and analyzing the "verbs" the protagonists take and see if they can be transformed into TTRPG mechanics.
+As mentioned in my previous post ([[childs-play]]), I plan on re-watching/reading/playing some of the entries in my [[appendix-n]] and analyzing the "verbs" the protagonists take and see if they can be transformed into TTRPG mechanics.
 First up is the amazing "Over the Garden Wall".
 It is a nice, compact 10 episodes of 10 minutes each, so I am hoping that it will be easy-ish to break down episode by episode, even minute by minute.

 I am going to try to note the major actions for each minute of each episode, noting the major VERBS of that minute.
 This may be overkill, we shall see after a few episodes if I will continue to be this detailed.